ThereforeGames/unprompted/docs/MANUAL.md

 Automatically adjusts the width and height parameters in img2img mode based on the proportions of the input image.

-Stable Diffuion generates images in sizes divisible by 8 pixels.
+Stable Diffusion generates images in sizes divisible by 8 pixels.
 If your initial image is something like 504x780, this shortcode will set the width and height to 512x768.

 Supports the `unit` shortcode which lets you specify the resolution multiplier.
 Must be divisible by 8.
 Defaults to 64.